 This site is written and managed by Courtney Traub.
-I’m a lifetime Francophile and longtime Paris resident who now divides her time (as well as I can) between the French capital and somewhere near London.
+I’m a lifetime Francophile and longtime Paris resident who now divides her time (as well as I can) between London and the French capital.
+Living away from Paris for much of the year has only led me to appreciate it more, though, fueling additional inspiration for whatever you may read here.

 I’m the primary Paris writer for TripSavvy and co-author of the 2012 Michelin Green Guide to Northern France & the Paris Region.
 I was formerly editor of the About Paris Travel site, before it was incorporated into the TripSavvy network.
 I’ve written and reported for media outlets including The Christian Science Monitor, Radio France Internationale, Reed Business Information, WWD, and The Associated Press, and am a scholar of literature and cultural history whose essays and reviews have appeared in various forums.
 I have a rather obsessive curiosity and passion for environmental history and ethics, the way we navigate and build stories around cities (hence this site), and food.
 Perhaps the latter most of all, in truth.